electron/i18n/content/11-x-y/es-ES/docs/api/app.md

 Devuelve `Objecto`:

 * `openAtLogin` Boolean - `true` si la aplicación es establecida para abrirse al iniciar.
-* `openAsHidden` Boolean _macOS_ - `true` si la aplicación es establecida para abrirse como oculta al login.
-Esta configuración no está disponible en [builds para la tienda de aplicaciones de MAC][mas-builds].
+* `openAsHidden` Boolean _macOS_ - `true` if the app is set to open as hidden at login.
+This setting is not available on [MAS builds][mas-builds].
-* `wasOpenedAtLogin` Boolean _macOS_ - `true` si la aplicación fue abierto automáticamente al login.
-Esta configuración no está disponible en [builds para la tienda de aplicaciones de MAC][mas-builds].
+* `wasOpenedAtLogin` Boolean _macOS_ - `true` if the app was opened at login automatically.
+This setting is not available on [MAS builds][mas-builds].
-* `wasOpenedAsHidden` Boolean _macOS_ - `true` si la aplicación fue abierto como un artículo oculto de login.
+* `wasOpenedAsHidden` Boolean _macOS_ - `true` if the app was opened as a hidden login item.
 Esto indica que la aplicación no debería abrir ninguna ventana al inicio.
-Esta configuración no está disponible en [builds para la tienda de aplicaciones de MAC][mas-builds].
+This setting is not available on [MAS builds][mas-builds].
-* `restoreState` Boolean _macOS_ - `true` si la aplicación fue abierto como un artículo de login que debería restaurar el estado de la sesión anterior.
+* `restoreState` Boolean _macOS_ - `true` if the app was opened as a login item that should restore the state from the previous session.
 Esto indica que la aplicación debería restaurar las ventanas que fueron abiertas la última vez que la aplicación fue cerrada.
-Esta configuración no está disponible en [builds para la tienda de aplicaciones de MAC][mas-builds].
+This setting is not available on [MAS builds][mas-builds].
 * `executableWillLaunchAtLogin` Boolean _Windows_ - `true` if app is set to open at login and its run key is not deactivated.
 This differs from `openAtLogin` as it ignores the `args` option, this property will be true if the given executable would be launched at login with **any** arguments.
 * `launchItems` Object[] _Windows_
   * `name` String _Windows_ - name value of a registry entry.